West Thebarton

 West Thebarton, previously known as West Thebarton Brothel Party, is an Australian rock band from Adelaide.

 History

 West Thebarton cut their teeth practising in a studio in West Thebarton Road, in the western Adelaide suburb of Thebarton, hence the name of the band.

 They released their debut album Different Beings Being Different in 2018.

+In April 2023, they released "George Michael", the lead single from the upcoming EP Victory.